Female Non-Policing RCMP FAQ’s

 What if I don’t want to participate in the proposed settlement?

 No one is required to submit a claim.
 There is nothing you have to do to signify that you are not going to submit a claim.
-However, if you do not want to participate in the class action because you want to file a separate harassment lawsuit against the RCMP, you must complete an opt-out form and submit it prior to the opt out deadline.
-The deadline will be posted to the Klein Lawyers website as soon as it is known.
+However, if you do not want to participate in the class action because you want to file a separate harassment lawsuit against the RCMP, you must have completed an opt-out form and submitted it prior to the opt out deadline, which was September 13, 2019.
 Lawsuits against the RCMP do not include grievance complaints or human rights complaints.